- 01. Where Do the Germanic Language Come From?

-- German lessons London (or Lincoln or Perth) can help you with that!
+- 04. German lessons in Mumbai can help you with that!

 When you start learning German, you’ll most likely focus on German grammar and vocabulary.
 First you’ll learn conjugations, declinations, and then you'll probably head out and buy yourself a dictionary.
 Soon you’ll want to know everything there is to know about the German language and all the German speaking countries.